The one with the voice of Peppa Pig. And a metric fuck-tonne of trees.

 - Primal Fear: Upon finding herself lost in the forest, Clara specifically notes that she's having a different type of fear reaction from what the situation logically warrants (and she's been in enough life-or-death situations to know what she's talking about).
 The Doctor points out that "the forest" is the location of every fairy tale that scares human children, and is essentially humanity's collective nightmare.
 The Doctor himself is not completely immune to it.
 It turns out that the reason for this instinctive terror is a buried and distorted memory of the last time trees saved them from a terrifying global disaster.

 - Protagonist-Centered Morality: Technically more Companion-Centred Morality, but after finding out that Earth is (apparently) about to be destroyed, Clara says that they can use the TARDIS to at least rescue the kids.
 The very next scene has Clara suddenly turn around and berate the Doctor for wanting to save the kids, telling him that they'd rather die with their parents than live on in the knowledge that their families are all dead.
+The Doctor doesn't agree with this; sure, being the last of your kind is rough but he still wants to save the kids.

 - Ragtag Bunch of Misfits: The Gifted and Talented kids seem to be made up mostly of the weird kids that Clara and Danny thought had something special.